TimmySigs/Regex-Tutorial/Develop/gist-template.md

 ## Author
 Timothy Signore

-im is a Chicago based web devloper finishing a full stack certification, always looking to learn more about programming and these tutorials help!
+Tim is a Chicago based web devloper finishing a full stack certification, always looking to learn more about programming and these tutorials help!

 GitHub: [TimmySigs](https://github.com/Timmysigs)